What are the different stages of periodontal disease?

 Losing teeth is not the only thing you have to be worried about, though, if you have advanced periodontitis.
 There’s been growing evidence of a link between periodontal disease and other types of complications, such as that of the heart, brain and even lungs.

 At this stage, aggressive dental treatment and regular checkups, treatments and intake of certain medications is required to help slow down the progression of the disease.
 Further treatments may also be necessary to try to reverse as much of the damage done by periodontal disease as possible.

 Periodontal disease can be reversed if you catch it quick enough.
 However, the longer you wait, the worse it gets.
 You should get in contact with your dentist right away if you believe you have symptoms of periodontal disease.
-Call us today at (562) 597-7830 to schedule an appointment.
+Call our Long Beach, CA office today at (562) 597-7830 to schedule an appointment.
 We’re always happy to help!